REUL-Lab/iconographic/README.md

 Instructions for use:

-Requires python and Flask to be installed.
+Requires python to be installed.

-To install flask, run "pip install Flask" on command line.
+To install dependencies, run "pip install -r requirements.txt" on command line.

 To run: